joonatank/fullstack_mooc_part3/README.md

 # Other endpoints return 404: unknown endpoint error

 # PUT and POST without name and number will return 400: missing name or number

+# POST with an existing name will return 400: ${name} already exists

 # GET with an index not in the database will return 404